aimms/documentation/webui/custom-layouts.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-As long as the sum of the values used to divide the rows does not exceed the browser viewport, no scroll will appear.
-To introduce a vertical scroll the sum needs to exceed the browser viewport height.
+As long as the sum of the values used to divide the rows does not exceed the browser viewport, no scrollbar will appear.
+To introduce a vertical scrollbar the sum needs to exceed the browser viewport height.

-If you want to introduce a vertical scroll you can use the below snippet.
+If you want to introduce a vertical scrollbar you can use the below snippet.

 .. code::